Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 ### Offline Cache

-This is a relatively new web standard that allows you to specify files that you would like the user’s machine to cache.
+This is a relatively new web standard that allows you to specify files that you would like the user's machine to cache.
 Browsers already do some temporary caching to make browsing faster, but you can now explicitly request that a bunch of files get remembered.

 This is handy, because we want our app to behave like it is native, which means it will still open and function if they are in their bunker!